chetanpm/Invitation/readme.md

 Inside project folder run -- gulp
 -- Enjoy --

-Follow gh-pages steps to deploy on github servers free of cost.
+Follow gh-pages steps to deploy on github servers.

 For more follow projects: